robotcator/CourseWare/README.md

   have accomplished the administrator module

 2014/12/6
-  have accomplished most of the modules, but there is still many problem to improvement.
+  have accomplished most of the modules, but there are still many problems to improve.

 corporator :